iotaledger/android-wallet-app/README.md

 # IOTA Android App
 This project is the officail Android app for IOTA.
-Responisve material design app supports devices running Android 4.4+.
+Responsive material design app supports devices running Android 4.4+.

 <h2>Features</h2>

 General:
 - Light client
-- Responive material design
+- Responsive material design
 - Secure and ready to start
 - Connect to your own node